Hacker News Upvote: Add to Cart

 The first thing on my mind would be avoiding detection.
 You can't spin up 5 DO droplets and do your work from there-- every IP you use needs to be a residential IP, and you need thousands of IP addresses.
-You could go to the trouble of building your own botnet, but that's illegal.
+You could go to the trouble of building your own botnet, but that's illegal and very difficult.

 Luckily, there's an application called Hola that has convinced 20 million people to willingly join their botnet, and you can buy yourself access to it right here: https://luminati.io .